mbcrump/mbcrump-blog/_posts/2018-04-08-azure-tips-and-tricks112.md

 ## What is Quick and Dirty User Authentication?

-When I'm building out a website with MVC5 and Azure, it typically lands on *.azurewebsites.net and in the past I've **crossed my fingers** and hoped no one found it.
-That worked for a while until **someone found it**.
-While it wasn't a super secret site or anything confidential, it was a work in progress that I didn't want public.
+When I'm building out a website with MVC5 and Azure, it typically lands on *.azurewebsites.net and generally I don't need any user authentication.
+But if I need it, I typically need 1 administrator account and 0 users.

-## I had built-in options, but didn't take them

 So why didn't I just go to **Settings** -> **Authentication/Authorization** and turn on AAD or create a gmail, twitter, etc. login?
 Turns out that I could have set something like that up (after spending time researching how), but I really just needed a layer of authentication for myself (the one and only administrator) and prevent anyone else without that password to my site.
 I didn't want to use any of the built-in authentications methods of ASP.NET either as I didn't want/need a database to maintain.

 ## My Requirements